Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In humans, a number of tests are necessary to confirm or rule out rabies, as no single test can be used to rule out the disease with certainty.
 Tests are done on samples of serum, saliva, and spinal fluid.
 Skin biopsies may also be taken from the nape of the neck.

 Unfortunately, there is no known, effective treatment for rabies once symptoms of the disease appear.
 However, there are effective vaccines that provide immunity to rabies when administered soon after an exposure.
-It may also be used for protection before an exposure occurs, for persons such as veterinarians and animal handlers.
+It may also be used for protection before an exposure happens, for people such as veterinarians and animal handlers.

 Being safe around animals, even your own pets, can help reduce the risk of animal bites.
 Some general guidelines for avoiding animal bites and rabies include the following: